haletothewood/craftercoder.com/src/markdown-pages/open-closed-principle.md

 ---
 path: "/blog/open-closed-principle"
 date: "2019-08-18"
-title: "⚡ Open/Closed Principle"
+title: "Open/Closed Principle"
-tags: ["SOLID", "Uncle Bob", "Lightning Posts"]
+tags: ["SOLID", "Uncle Bob", "Design Principles", "Software Engineering"]
 ---

 This blog entry is the second in a series of lightning talk style posts about each of the [SOLID Design Principles](https://en.wikipedia.org/wiki/SOLID) for object-oriented software.